 Our position on plastic packaging

-We’ve long encouraged comments and discussions with our customers and indeed our openness and willingness to listen continues to shape our business and how we operate.
-Perhaps unsurprisingly given the level of media attention, a subject that increasingly keeps on coming up from our customers is around all-things packaging – though in particular the use of plastic.
-So we thought now would be a good time to outline our current position on plastic packaging and revisited this for updates, so we’re again doing that at the start of 2022 as there have been some developments and notably around recycling.
+We’ve long encouraged comments from our customers and discussion with them, and indeed our openness and willingness to listen continues to shape our business and how we operate.
+Perhaps unsurprisingly given the level of media attention, a subject that keeps coming up from our customers is around all-things packaging – though in particular the use of plastic.
+We’ve previously published our position on plastic packaging and revisited this for updates, so we’re again doing that at the start of 2022 as there have been some developments and notably around recycling.

-Certainly for our food products, plastic packaging is currently essential.
-As the main examples of current use, the sacks we use to send out seeds and seed mixes are a type of plastic called polypropylene.
-The key reasons for this choice are a) it has great strength and won’t tear in transit (as could, for example, a coated paper sack), and b) the material is excellent at preventing moisture penetration – which is essential to stop seed and seed mixes from becoming contaminated.
-In addition, the properties of polypropylene make it ideal for not being affected by oil – which is also essential given the nature of products such as sunflower hearts.
+Certainly for our food products and in particular seed, plastic packaging is currently essential.
+As the main examples of current use, the sacks we use to send out seeds and seed mixes in are a type of plastic called polypropylene.
+The key reasons for this choice is a) it has great strength and won’t tear in transit (as could, for example, a coated paper sack), and b) the material is excellent at preventing moisture penetration – which is essential to stop seed and seed mixes from becoming contaminated.
+In addition, the properties of polypropylene make it ideal for not being effected by oil – which is also essential given the nature of products such as sunflower hearts.

 Recycling of polypropylene